idleberg/sublime-makensis/README.md

 ### Windows

 Download the NSIS installer from [SourceForge](https://sourceforge.net/p/nsis) and run setup.
-Once completed, you need to add the installation folder to your [environmental variable](http://superuser.com/a/284351/195953) manually.
+Once completed, you need to add the installation folder to your `PATH` [environmental variable](http://superuser.com/a/284351/195953) manually.

 Alternatively, you can install NSIS using the [Scoop](https://github.com/NSIS-Dev/scoop-nsis) package manager: